Kwadwo28/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5-local_variables lists all local variables and environment variables 6-create_local_variable creates a new local variables 7-create_global_variable creates a new global variable
+5-local_variables lists all local variables and environment variables 6-create_local_variable creates a new local variables 7-create_global_variable creates a new global variable 8-true_knowledge prints the result of adding 128 to the variable stored in TRUEKNOWLEDGE